stelligent/mutato/CONTRIBUTING.md

 When submitting code, please make every effort to follow existing conventions and style in order to keep the code as readable as possible.
 Here are a few points to keep in mind:

 * Please run `npm run-script lint:check` before committing to ensure code aligns with go standards.
+* Ensure all Classes, and Functions are documented appropriately as for the [JSDoc](https://devdocs.io/jsdoc/) standard.
+Running `npm run-script docs:generate` will ensure you've met this requirement.
 * All dependencies must be defined in the `package.json` file and pinned to a patch range.
 This is accomplished via a command like `npm install --save-dev {PKG}` for development dependencies or `npm install {PKG}` otherwise

 Also, consider the original design principles: